topkecleon/telegram-bot-bash/README.md

 * [Examples](examples/README.md)

-### I don't like the many bashbot files
+#### You don't like the many bashbot files?
 At the beginning bashbot was simply the file ```bashbot.sh``` I can copy everywhere and run the bot.
 Now we have 'commands.sh', 'mycommands.sh', 'modules/*.sh' and much more.

-Hey no Problem, if you are finished with your cool bot simply run ```dev/make-standalone.sh``` to create a a stripped down Version containing only
+Hey no Problem, if you are finished with your cool bot simply run ```dev/make-standalone.sh``` to create a stripped down Version containing only
 'bashbot.sh' and 'commands.sh'!
 For more information see [Create a stripped down Version of your Bot](doc/7_develop.md)

 ## Security Considerations